Kognito Health Simulations (opens new window)

 A nonprofit organization created by Donna & Phil Satow following the death by suicide of their youngest son "Jed" in 1998.
 The Jed Foundation strives to protect the emotional health of America's teen and young adult populations through collaborative efforts with schools and higher education institutions.
 In addition to offering the JED Campus Program (cited below), they offer several free programs for campuses including:

-Half of Us (opens new window) A program designed to increase awareness of the pervasiveness of mental health issues and link students to the proper resources.
+Mental Health is Health (opens new window) A program designed to increase awareness of the pervasiveness of mental health issues and link students to the proper resources.

 Love is Louder (opens new window) A support project designed to help people who feel misunderstood, hurt, or lonely.
 Using modern forms of media, they are working to boost the message that love speaks louder than the voices, either internal or external, that can cause pain.